Back to prior page

 (From Old Corral collection)

-Above from L-to-R are Budd Buster, Jack Perrin, Phil Dunham and Ed Cassidy (without his customary moustache) in a lobby card and crop/blowup from Perrin's HAIR-TRIGGER CASEY (Atlantic, 1936).
+L-to-R are Budd Buster, Jack Perrin, Phil Dunham and Ed Cassidy (without his customary moustache) in a lobby card and crop/blowup from Perrin's HAIR-TRIGGER CASEY (Atlantic, 1936).

 (Courtesy of Les Adams)

 Above is a lobby card from SANTA FE BOUND (Reliable, 1936), the last of Tom Tyler's eighteen films for B. B. Ray and Harry Webb at Reliable Pictures.
 From left to right are Charles 'Slim' Whitaker, Jack Hendricks, Tyler, Ed Cassidy (mustache) and Dick Cramer.
-In the photo inset on the right are leading lady Jeanne Martel, Tom Tyler, and Earl Dwire.
+In the photo on the right are leading lady Jeanne Martel, Tom Tyler, and Earl Dwire.
 Tyler and Jeanne Martel were husband and wife ... for a brief time.

 (From Old Corral collection)